veyon/docs/admin/access-control-rules.rst

 When a user attempts to access a computer, the defined access control rules are processed one after another until all conditions of a rule apply.
 As soon as all activated conditions of a rule apply, no further rules are processed and the stored action is executed (exception: rule is disabled).

 The rules can be configured through the Veyon Configurator on the configuration page :ref:`ConfAccessControl` in section :guilabel:`Access control rules`.
-The :index:`rules list` is empty by default.
+The rules list is empty by default.
 In this case, all access attempts are denied since there is no rule that explicitly allows access.
 This means that at least one rule must be defined that allows access under certain conditions.

 Add and modify rules
 ----------------------

 Upon clicking the button :guilabel:`+` a dialog opens which allows the creation of a new rule.
 Existing rules can be opened or edited by double-clicking them or by clicking the button with the pen symbol.

 A rule basically consists of general settings, conditions and an action that is executed when all conditions apply.
-The dialogue is divided into three sections.
+The dialog is divided into three sections.
 The meanings of the individual options in the various dialog sections are explained below.

 General
 +++++++

+.. index:: Fallback access rule

 A name for the rule should be defined in input field :guilabel:`Rule name` first.
 The name is later used to identify the rule and is displayed in the rules list.
 For documentation purposes an optional description can be added to the :guilabel:`Rule description` input field.

-The option :guilabel:`Always process rule and ignore conditions` causes the conditions set below not to be examined for :index:`rule processing` and the set action is always executed.
-This particularly useful for :index:`fallback rules` at the botton of the rules list, where you can specify that the logged on user is asked for permission if no other rules apply.
+The option :guilabel:`Always process rule and ignore conditions` causes the conditions set below not to be examined for rule processing and the set action is always executed.
+This particularly useful for fallback rules at the botton of the rules list, where you can specify that the logged on user is asked for permission if no other rules apply.

 You can use the :guilabel:`Invert all conditions` option to determine that all activated conditions are inverted before evaluation, meaning that activated conditions must not apply.
 For example, if the condition *No user logged on* is activated, the rule only applies if one or more users are logged on.
-If a condition is configured such that a user must be a member of a specific group, the rule only applies, if the said user is *not* a member of the group.
+If a condition is configured so that a user must be a member of a specific group, the rule only applies, if the said user is *not* a member of the group.

 Conditions
 ++++++++++

+.. index:: Access control rule condition

-For a rule to be processed, one or more :index:`conditions` must apply.
+For a rule to be processed, one or more conditions must apply.

 User is member of group
     With this condition you can define that either the accessing or the locally logged on user must be a member of a specific group.
 The desired group can be chosen.
 If no or only wrong groups are selectable, the *User groups backend* under the general settings for :ref:`ComputerAccessControl` may have to be adjusted.